jsimonclark/five-star-battery-data/README.md

 2. ⭐⭐ Use structured data (e.g., tables, JSON)
 3. ⭐⭐⭐ Use open formats (e.g., `.csv`, `.json`, `.parquet`)
 4. ⭐⭐⭐⭐ Describe your data with ontologies
 5. ⭐⭐⭐⭐⭐ Link your data to other relevant resources

+## Get Started

+The MOOC is hosted on GitHub.
+[Click here](https://jsimonclark.github.io/five-star-battery-data/) to get started!

 ## License